Lewis Silkin trainee recruitment

 The Legal Cheek View

 Clearly some of the starry-eyed wonder induced by their Hollywood clients has rubbed off on the junior lawyers, who score the firm highly across the board.
-And having such a small trainee intake each year ― typically around seven places are offered ― means the firm can offer the rookies a more personalised experience.
+And having such a small trainee intake each year ― typically around nine places are offered ― means the firm can offer the rookies a more personalised experience.
 While the firm still operates a standard four-seat rotation plan, trainees “are encouraged to seek out the work we are most interested in” so their training and experience can be tailored to their goals.

 Continue reading

-If sharing an office with a partner fills you with fear, then worry not ― the firm scores highly when it comes to the approachability of superiors and closeness of trainee ranks.
+The firm scores highly when it comes to the approachability of superiors and closeness of trainee ranks.
 “Good team spirit and lovely bunch to work with.
 The friends I made as a trainee are my lifeline and have become some of my closest friends,” reports one spy.
 “We’ve got an amazing trainee cohort who are all incredibly supportive of each other, whether that’s delivering a coffee to your desk in an hour of need, lending a hand when you’re busy, or just generally doing what they can to help you,” another happy camper adds.
 Partners are, overall, “very approachable” ― but also “incredibly busy”, so be prepared to pick your moment of approach wisely and be ready to chase things up with them.
 One insider adds that, “throughout my training contract I’ve never had any issues approaching any supervisors.
 They have always been fantastic and ensured I’m comfortable speaking to them about anything and everything.”

 The new office is a step-up in terms of sustainability too as it is part of the UK’s first mixed-use regeneration scheme, and net zero in terms of carbon emissions.
 Sustainability is clearly a growing focus for Lewis Silkin, with insiders reporting the firm is “very conscious of their environmental impact”.

 Of course, since the pandemic, trainees nowadays don’t spend all their time at the office.
 Rookies describe the firm’s WFH set-up as being “pretty faultless”.
 Nowadays, Lewis Silkin has opted for the hybrid approach to working, though the lure of a shiny new digs is apparently drawing many to spend much of their time in the office.
 It still offers a “very generous” budget for trainees to purchase WFH equipment and the hybrid working policy is not just all talk, either: “People here have a refreshingly relaxed attitude to hybrid working,” one respondent tells us.
+The expectation is to generally come into the office two times a week, one of these being a team “anchor day”, and this flexibility is very much appreciated by the firm’s rookies.
+Social life at the firm is also rated highly by juniors, although one respondent caveats that it can be “very team dependent”.

 Rookies rate the firm’s perks as everything from “respectable” to “excellent”.
 Besides private healthcare and a gym subsidy, there are “various post-work events and team lunches.”
 One well-caffeinated spy added: “Personally, I think the best perk is the free coffee from our in-office barista who has very quickly become one of the most popular people in the firm.”